Bill Pay Options

 How to Locate and Read Your Water Meter

-Every home has a water meter to measure the amount of water a property uses each month.
-The City drives by once a month to read the meter electronically and uses that reading to calculate a billing.
-Meters can be located in various locations throughout a home, but generally a meter will located in the laundry room or furnace areas.
+Every home and business has a water meter to measure the amount of water used by a property each month.
+Currently, a Utility worker drives by each month to read the meter electronically - and uses that reading to calculate a billing.
+Meters can be located in various locations throughout a home or business, but generally will be located in the laundry room or furnace areas.